core-wg/oscore/draft-ietf-core-object-security.md

 2. Discard the message Code and all non-special Inner option message fields (marked with 'x' in column E of {{fig-option-protection}}) present in the received message.
 For example, an If-Match Outer option is discarded, but an Uri-Host Outer option is not discarded.

 3. Decompress the COSE Object ({{compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
-If the request is a NON message and either the decompression or the COSE message fails to decode, or the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, then the server SHALL stop processing the request.
-If the request is a CON message, and:
+If either the decompression or the COSE message fails to decode, or the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, then the server SHALL stop processing the request.
+If:

-   * either the decompression or the COSE message fails to decode, the server SHALL respond with a 4.02 Bad Option error message.
+   * either the decompression or the COSE message fails to decode, the server MAY respond with a 4.02 Bad Option error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload SHOULD contain the string "Failed to decode COSE".

-   * the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, the server SHALL respond with a 4.01 Unauthorized error message.
+   * the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, the server MAY respond with a 4.01 Unauthorized error message.
 The server MAY set an Outer Max-Age option with value zero.
-The diagnostic payload MAY contain the string "Security context not found".
+The diagnostic payload SHOULD contain the string "Security context not found".

 4. Verify the 'Partial IV' parameter using the Replay Window, as described in {{sequence-numbers}}.